Make sure you’re prepared for potential bushfire threats to your family and property.

 It’s also a good idea to develop a bushfire survival plan and survival kit so you’re ready to act in an emergency.
 The Department of Fire and Emergency Services have helpful resources to get you started:

 Alerts and updates

-- Visit: Department of Fire and Emergency Services and ABC Emergency Alerts
+- Visit: Emergency WA website, the Department of Fire and Emergency Services and ABC Emergency Alerts for warnings and incidents.

 - Listen: ABC Local Radio

 - Prepare for a bush fire in advance by downloading the My Bushfire Plan app from the Department of Fire and Emergency Services